 'You're also able to produce one-off pieces – providing complete individuality and exclusivity,' she adds.
 'This can be preferential if you're wanting to create a high-pact space that is also memorable.'

 3. Introduce depth and dimension with a textural wallpaper

-Using texture in interior design is an integral part of a successful living room scheme – and textural wallpapers are a great way to add a three dimensional element to modern interiors.
+Using texture in interior design is an integral part of a successful living room scheme – and textural living room wallpaper ideas are a great way to add a three-dimensional element to modern interiors.

 Knock back the contemporary overload by creating a sympathetic backdrop for an eclectic furniture or styling mix.
 Grass paper, available in a wide range of natural and vivid shades, is a perfect way to inject some mid-century modern decor style into an interior.